kazuzukan/pinjemin/README.md

 ### Installation
 1. Download Node.js installer
 2. Install Node.js and NPM (see.. https://nodejs.org/en/docs/)
-3. Setup Mysql (Use: XAMPP, Install XAMPP)
+3. Install - Use XAMPP
 4. Start Apache and Mysql service on your xampp control panel
 5. Go to http://localhost/phpmyadmin/ in your browser
-6. Create new database with name: "pinjemin_development"
+6. Create new database with the name of: "pinjemin_development"
 7. Clone https://github.com/kazuzukan/pinjemin.git into your directory
 8. Go to project folder: ".\pinjemin\server"
 9. Run NPM start on your terminal